 Threats to drinking water intakes may be determined from the vulnerability scores for each zone and the circumstances under which an activity would be a drinking water threat.
+The circumstances under which these threats may be considered as Significant, Moderate or Low are referenced in Part XII of the Technical Rules (MECP, 2021).
 The circumstances under which these threats may be considered as Significant, Moderate or Low are referenced in the Provincial Table of Circumstances (MOE, March, 2018).
 The interested reader is directed Maps 6-34 and 6-35 to determine the location of the particular vulnerability zone.